About

 Repped by Julian Friedmann at Blake Friedmann

 Angela contributed to the BBC Global Concerns programme before moving into documentaries and film with Stanley Kubrick assistant Norrie Maclaren at Tartan Television and Plantagenet Films.
 For Maclaren, Angela created over 30 documentaries, including gardening, environmental and scientific pieces.
-She scripted the feature length film "The Pocket Venus" and dramas "Barbaraville", "Golf Wars" and "Magnetic North".
-She wrote with Director Lewis Gilbert's son, John Gilbert on the feature-length movie "Tube", and in association with actor Stewart Bevan on "Sam and Bozzy".
-She wrote "The Last Mutineer" for the Exec.
-Producer of the original "Top Gun", Bernie Williams, and created "The Tales of Old Drury" on the Theatre Royal, Drury Lane and "The Cock Lane Ghost" as theatre pieces.
+She scripted feature length films and wrote with Director Lewis Gilbert's son John Gilbert, and also in association with actor Stewart Bevan.

-Angela's degree was in Fine Art, and she worked in the printing industry as a graphic artist for several years until she retrained as a semiconductor engineer.
+Angela's degree was in Fine Art.
+She worked as a graphic artist on magazines and journals for several years before retraining as a semiconductor engineer in the microelectronics industry.
 She has also been a counsellor for victims of crime, specialising in gun crime, rape and sexual assault, domestic violence and bereavement by homicide.

 Michael Stevenson